Key Takeaways:

 Use Copyright Notices: You can also add a copyright notice to your photos, which notifies others that the photo is copyrighted and that it cannot be used without your permission.

-Use Digital Protection Techniques: You can also use digital protection techniques like encryption, password protection, and digital signature to protect your photos.
+Use Digital Protection Techniques: To protect your pictures digitally, you can also use methods such as encryption, password protection, and digital signature.
 These methods can prevent others from downloading, copying, or printing your photos without your permission.

 The Intersection of Photography and Copyright: Navigating the Future